Curtis Sliwa: Koren Drayton

+Lisa Evers

 Sliwa wed his second wife, Lisa Evers, on Christmas Eve 1981.
 He became infatuated with her after she accidentally broke his foot and dislocated his knee at Guardian Angel demonstrations.
 They divorced in 1994; Sliwa has stated that their relationship began to fall apart following Gotti's attempted assassination on his life.

 At the time of their marriage, Evers was the National Director of the Guardian Angels and co-hosted a WABC-AM radio show called Angels in the Morning.
 She is also a martial arts expert, holding a black belt in Karate, who briefly trained with the World Wrestling Federation in 1986.